I tried 21 diet and exercise programs. None of them worked. Except for one.

 Linear Progression is the only strategy I found that was designed from first principles to be maximally effective for me, and although I’m embarrassed that it took so long for me to figure this out, I’m proud to have made significant progress with it, taking me from barely being able to squat my own bodyweight to being able to squat 300+lbs today.

 Even though I wrote this article as advice for me, not for you, I hope it reveals some lessons that you may not have encountered elsewhere, and helps you in your health and fitness journey as well.
-If you enjoyed this essay, you can read the rest of my essays on my private email list (I only publish half of my writing publicly): billmei.net/email Subscribing is free, I never spam, and you can safely unsubscribe anytime.
+I only publish half of my writing publicly.
+If you enjoyed this essay, you can read the rest of my essays on my private email list that were too sensitive to share publicly: billmei.net/follow Subscribing is free, I never spam, and you can safely unsubscribe anytime.

 This article is advice for me, not for you, but if you want advice for you here are the top books and articles I recommend from authors that actually understand health and fitness from first principles, and not from the misconceived traps that I described.